nirgeier/KubernetesLabs/Labs/21-KubeAPI/README.md

 kubectl kustomize k8s | kubectl apply -f -
 ```

-### 02.02.
-Query the K8S API
+### Step 02 - Query the K8S API

-- Run the following script to verify that the connection to the API is working
+- Run the following script to verify that the connection to the API is working:

 ```sh
 # Get the deployment pod name